Gigarion/PokemonProject/README.md

 # PokemonProject
-Basic pokemon game building kit that will allow for custom battles, pokemon, etc.  I'm building on a specific scenario and files will be related to that, but could easily be adapted for individual projects
+Basic pokemon game building kit that will allow for custom battles, pokemon, etc.  I'm building on a specific scenario (Birthday present for a friend) and all files here are related to that, but could easily be adapted for individual projects.

-Work done to date:
-Created "Move" and "Pokemon" class, each with the necessary framework to construct moves and creatures to use those moves.
-Created the main class, began constructing the battle logic.

-Battle framework as of 4/17/2015: (within work desktop today file) Battle is passed a File and a Player who is the controllable character in the battle Using the given format, reads data from the given file to create an enemy player object Use display function to fade into the battle screen, changes display nature, intialize challenge message, and show player icon movement.
-Enters the while loop, based on a win or loss condition that **will be the result of a complete faint of either team, ** or possibly a capture condition
-Basic menu navigation ability is beginning, the menu logic will take some time to work out.
-I'll probably make the initial very specific, but I think i'll build a menubuilder class to make things more modular in the future.
+This project took exactly a month to put into its current state, i'd love to revisit and rework it sometime.
+You can run around the map, fight and catch most of the pokemon (my freshman hallmates :D), and the guy at the top center is kind of a boss.

+PC system works.

+Every time you restart the game, it resets the items in your pack and makes everything catcheable/fightable again.
+You'd have to clear some of the files in the data folder to actually reset (just redownload the repo honestly).

+The controls are (terrible, gotta pick better buttons):

+Movement: wasd
+Interact/action: space
+Go back: b
+Open menu; p (why???)

+If anyone actually wants to use this as a framework, send me a shoutout and we can figure out how to make something cool :D.